 Down to the design

-The thesis covers vehicle and station design, safety and security enhancements, and inclusive infrastructure design.
+The paper covers vehicle and station design, safety and security enhancements, and inclusive infrastructure design.
 Operational practices and service policies include increasing the frequency of off-peak services.
 Hospitals function with shift workers, the majority of whom are women.
 Increasing night-time services for these routes makes sense.
 One agency increased their night-time services and thereby increased the number female riders.

 Having the evidence is one thing, but in the end it is the staff that implement policies.
 Consequently, staff training in using this evidence is critical.
 From an operational perspective, staff need to recognise discrimination and violence for both riders and female staff.
 In terms of safety, one solution is to shorten train cars which makes them easier to supervise.